 Personalize your greeting

-To whom should you address your cover letter to?
+To whom should you address your cover letter?
 “For maximum impact, see if you can find the hiring manager or recruiter for the role, and send your letter to them,” says career coach Susan Schwarz.
 “Addressing your letter to a specific person will significantly increase the likelihood of someone reading it.”

 Check the company’s website or LinkedIn profile to find the name of the hiring manager.
 However, if you can’t find a specific name, “Dear Hiring Manager” will suffice.